jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     ![The preview dialog for the sale-20170502.csv file is displayed.](images/sale-20170502-csv-preview.png "CSV File preview")

-12. It appears this file does not contain column headers, so set the **With column header** option to **off** and inspect the results.
+12. It appears this file does not contain column headers, so set the **With column header** option to **off** and inspect the results (which may take a while to appear).

     ![The preview dialog for the sale-20170502.csv file is displayed, with the With column header option set to off.](images/sale-20170502-csv-preview-with-column-header-off.png "CSV File preview")